antoniocalio95/qensfit/doc/source/index.rst

 *QENSFit* is a little library that enables easy fitting of Quasielastic Neutron Scattering data.

-It borrows some concept from the popular lmfit package, such as the Model and Parameter objects, but everything is implemented from scratch to make it compatible with Global Fitting procedures, which are essential for QENS data.
+It borrows some concepts from the popular lmfit package, such as the Model and Parameter objects, but everything is implemented from scratch to make it compatible with Global Fitting procedures, which are essential for QENS data.